vaibhav18matere/books/daily stoic/5-may.md

 - Then do the same the following day and the day after that.
 - Build a chain and then work not to break it.
 - Don’t ruin your streak.

+## 17th May - THE STOIC IS A WORK IN PROGRESS

+- Instead of seeing philosophy as an end to which one aspires, see it as something one applies.